layters/neroshop-specs/README.md

     - A "map" request is similar to Bittorent's "announce_peer" in a sense that you are announcing that you have the data that you want indexed (peers cannot send a map request containing data that they themselves do not possess).

-    - The process of mapping search terms to DHT keys is known as inverted indexing or simply, indexing.

-    - On receiving a map request, a node would then add the querying node to its list of providers for the key specified in the map request.
+    - On receiving a map request, a node would then add the querying node to its list of peers for the key specified in the map request.

 ## Features